1st round of applications is open from 31st of January- 31st of July 2023.

 When do you start accepting applications?

-The first round of applications are open and close on the 31st of December 2022.
-Finalists notified within 2 weeks of the closing of each round of applications.
+The first round of applications are open and closes on the 31st of June 2023.
+Finalists are notified within 2 weeks of the closing of each round of applications.

 How will I receive the money?